Skip Navigation

 Site: Carolinas Medical Center

-Pharmacy School: Vidant Medical Center
+PGY1 Residency: Vidant Medical Center

 About Dr. Sofio: Sofio joined Atrium Health in 2021 after completion of her residency.
-Her professional interests include toxicology, medical management of flash pulmonary edema, anticoagulation reversal stewardship and optimization, alcohol withdrawal, DKA, and hyperkalemia management in the emergency department.
+Her professional interests include toxicology, medical management of flash pulmonary edema, anticoagulation reversal stewardship and optimization, alcohol withdrawal, DKA and hyperkalemia management in the emergency department.

 Morgan Tobin, PharmD, BCPS, BCCCP